About DU Advancement

 Knowledge, Skills, and Abilities

-- Authentic curiosity about the academic and public good vision of the University of Denver as well as a strong appreciation for the extraordinary accomplishments and challenges of DUs faculty and students.
-Ability to conceptualize and articulate key endeavors that attract donors to DU.
+- Authentic curiosity about the academic and public good vision of the University of Denver as well as a strong appreciation for the extraordinary accomplishments and challenges of DU's faculty, students and alumni.
+Ability to conceptualize and articulate key endeavors that engage alumni and attract donors to DU.

 - Sophisticated understanding of mission-driven institutions, particularly colleges and universities.

-- Detailed knowledge of fundraising strategies, programs and operations.
+- Detailed knowledge of engagement and fundraising strategies, programs and operations.

 - Aptitude for combining strategic planning and project management skills in identifying, analyzing, developing and implementing short- and long-term strategies, approaches, metrics and incentives.